Nominations Procedure: The Engineering Institute of Canada

 Honours, Awards & Fellowships Committee

-The EIC Honours, Awards and Fellowships Committee is responsible for the administration of the procedures for the Senior Awards and Fellowships of the Institute.
-Senior Awards and Fellowships are presented once a year to members of the EIC constituent societies who have been nominated by their peers for outstanding service to their profession or in the case of Honorary Membership, to a non-member of the Institute who has achieved outstanding distinction by service to the profession of engineering.
+The EIC Honours, Awards and Fellowships Committee is responsible for the administration of the Policy, Rules and Procedures for the Senior Medal and Fellowship Awards of the Institute.
+Senior Medals and Fellowships are remitted once a year to members of the EIC constituent societies who have been nominated by their peers for outstanding service to their profession or in the case of Honorary Membership, to a non-member of the Institute who has achieved outstanding distinction by service to the profession of engineering.

-The HAF Committee consists of a Chair appointed by EIC Council and nominated representatives of the 14 Constituent Societies of the Institute.
+The HAF Committee consists of a Chair appointed by EIC Council and representatives appointed by the Constituent Societies of the Institute (one per society).
 Members of the Committee typically serve for 3-years, though some societies rotate their representatives annually or every two years.
-In 2023-2024, the members were:
+In 2025-2026, the appointed members were:

 - Jean-Francois Legault, HAF Committee Chair and representing CSChE